TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A11.md

 # Samsung Galaxy A11

-   Summary: GSI images should work, so long as they're based on [v413](https://github.com/phhusson/treble_experimentations/releases/tag/v413) or later.
+   Summary: This device uses `a64` GSI variants.
+GSI images should work, so long as they're based on [v413](https://github.com/phhusson/treble_experimentations/releases/tag/v413) or later.

    Note: Android 11-based GSI images (ie. dotOS 5.2) may suffer from watchdog issues related to /dev/watchdog0.
 Android 12-based GSI images do not have this issue.